Protected: Langston Hughes in Reno – timeline

 In August and September 1934, the gym hosted boxing and occasional wrestling matches on Friday nights.
 Kid Chocolate fought to draws twice in August; prior to his August 25 fight, the Nevada State-Journal notes that he’s “formerly of Reno.”

-Chocolate fought 11 sanctioned bouts in 1934, 8 wins, 2 losses, and a draw.
-When Hughes kept time for him, he would have been training for a November fight that he would win by knockout in New York.
+Chocolate fought 11 sanctioned bouts in 1934, with 8 wins, 2 losses, and a draw.
+When Hughes kept time for him, he would have been looking towards a November fight that he would win by knockout in New York.
+The arena hosted weekly boxing and wrestling matches, and Chocolate likely had matches in Reno, but it does not appear that all the fights staged at the Chesnut Street arena are part of Boxing.com’s extensive data base of fighters, fights, and arenas.

 Chocolate, whose real name was Eligio Sardinias Montalvo, learned to box by studying film of three fights, including Jack Johnson’s win over Jim Jefferies on July 4, 1910, the biggest sporting event ever staged in Reno.